LENSHOOD/coursera-deep-learning-specialization/C1 - Neural Networks and Deep Learning/Week 1/Week 1 Quiz - Introduction to deep learning.md

     Note: A bigger dataset generally requires more time to train on a same model.

+    Three facts: data/computational/algorithms

 4. When an experienced deep learning engineer works on a new problem, they can usually use insight from previous problems to train a good model on the first try, without needing to iterate multiple times through different models.
 True/False?

     - [ ] True
     - [x] False

     Note: Maybe some experience may help, but nobody can always find the best model or hyperparameters without iterations.

+    Training also requires iterations, data, environment, target can influence the model.

 5. Which one of these plots represents a ReLU activation function?

     - Check [relu](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)).

+    Figure 3.
+Relu only has non-zero y when x > 0.

 6. Images for cat recognition is an example of “structured” data, because it is represented as a structured array in a computer.
 True/False?

     - [ ] True
     - [x] False

+    Image doesn't have structural data like fields.

 7. A demographic dataset with statistics on different cities' population, GDP per capita, economic growth is an example of “unstructured” data because it contains data coming from different sources.
 True/False?

     - [ ] True
     - [x] False

+    The above fields are typical structural data.

 8. Why is an RNN (Recurrent Neural Network) used for machine translation, say translating English to French?
 (Check all that apply.)

     - [x] It can be trained as a supervised learning problem.
     - [ ] It is strictly more powerful than a Convolutional Neural Network (CNN).
     - [x] It is applicable when the input/output is a sequence (e.g., a sequence of words).
     - [ ] RNNs represent the recurrent process of Idea->Code->Experiment->Idea->....

 9. In this diagram which we hand-drew in lecture, what do the horizontal axis (x-axis) and vertical axis (y-axis) represent?

     - x-axis is the amount of data
     - y-axis (vertical axis) is the performance of the algorithm.

+    X represents amount of data, y represents performance, different curves represent the model scale.

 10. Assuming the trends described in the previous question's figure are accurate (and hoping you got the axis labels right), which of the following are true?
 (Check all that apply.)